JUNO Sensitivity to Invisible Decay Modes of Neutrons: Simulation

 Cosmogenic radioactive isotopes and neutrons can be produced in the LS through the spallation of cosmic-ray muons.
 Approximately 3.94 Hz of muons will pass through the JUNO LS with an average energy of 207~GeV~\cite{JUNO_PPNP}.
 MUSIC \cite{Kudryavtsev:2008qh} is employed to track muons traversing the rock to the underground experimental hall, based on the local geological map.
 Among the generated cosmogenic isotopes, the long-lived isotopes $^{9}$Li and $^{8}$He can undergo $\beta^-n$ decay, which can mimic the prompt and delayed signals of neutron invisible decays.
 Other long-lived isotopes will give a single signal similar to natural radioactivity, which predominantly comes from $^{11}$C, $^{12}$B, $^{6}$He, $^{10}$C, and $^{8}$Li.
 To address the observed discrepancies between the GEANT4~\cite{GEANT4} simulation and actual isotope yield data, the cosmogenic isotope rates are adjusted based on the experimental results from both KamLAND~\cite{KamLAND:2009zwo} and Borexino \cite{Borexino:2008fkj}.
-The event rates for $^9$Li and $^8$He are determined to be 127~day$^{-1}$ and 40~day$^{-1}$.
-To enhance the precision of cosmogenic isotope results and improve the muon veto strategy, we simulated a decade of muon data, without the optical process.
+The event rates for $^9$Li and $^8$He are determined to be 127 per day and 40 per day, while the event rates of $^{11}$C, $^{12}$B, $^{6}$He, $^{10}$C and $^{8}$Li are 50020, 2478, 2373, 953 and 705 per day, respectively.
+To enhance the precision of cosmogenic isotope results and study the muon veto strategy, we simulated a decade of muon data without including the photon production and propagation processes.

-Fast neutrons, originating from untagged cosmic muons and coinciding with a single event, is another background that needs to be considered.
+Fast neutrons, originating from untagged cosmic muons and coinciding with an uncorrelated single event, is another background that needs to be considered.
 The tagged efficiencies of muons passing through the LS and only the water buffer are almost 100\% and 99.8\% \cite{JUNO_YB}, respectively.
 The untagged muon is also called a rock muon, including the corner clipping muons and the muon whose track length in water is less than 50 cm.
-Fast neutrons associated with the untagged muons may enter the CD and produce a correlated signal, which can mimic the prompt and delayed signals, whose rate is $\sim$ 0.4 day$^{-1}$.
+Fast neutrons associated with the untagged muons may enter the CD and produce a correlated signal, which can mimic the prompt and delayed signals, whose rate is $\sim$ 0.4 /day.
 Note that the fast neutrons are primarily concentrated around the CD edge.
-Accordingly, the fiducial volume cut of $R_i <$ 16.7 m lowers their rate to about ~0.08 day$^{-1}$.
+Accordingly, the fiducial volume cut of $R_i <$ 16.7 m lowers their rate to about ~0.08 /day.